Protect the world’s peace. Donate to support Ukraine

 How many pages is Tribal Leadership: Leveraging Natural Groups to Build a Thriving Organization and when was it published?

-Who is the author of Tribal Leadership: Leveraging Natural Groups to Build a Thriving Organization?
+How can I apply concepts from Tribal Leadership: Leveraging Natural Groups to Build a Thriving Organization in my workplace?